hshift/test-project-template/README.md

 # test-project-template
 Template repository for creating new C project that needs to be tested

+**Make sure to change every occurrence of test_template in files for a new project **

 ## Test Driven Development
 This template is designed with Test Driven Development (TDD) in mind.
 For this git repo CppUTest project is added as a submodule.
 Sub-dir Test contains this